BIOLOGIST / MARINE BIODIVERSIY & CONSERVATION/ OCEANOGRAPHER

 During his undergraduate program at Cardiff University, he volunteered in cetacean research at the Conservación Información y Estudio sobre Cetáceos in the Strait of Gibraltar, Spain and Cetacean Research and Rescue Unit in Moray Firth, Scotland.
 After completing his bachelor’s degree, he worked in Archipelagos Institute of Marine Conservation, Samos Island, where he carried out a preliminary assessment of Lipsi Island’s fish stocks (Dodecanese), as well as undertaking research on the impact of alien (Lessepsian) marine flora on the seagrass Posidonia oceanica and associated fish assemblages.

 As part of his master’s degree, he worked in Tjärnö Marine Biological Laboratory (Sweden), CCMAR (Portugal) and IMEDEA (Mallorca) on research that examined the long-term changes in soft-bottom communities in Idefjord, the ocean acidification effects on the seagrass Cymodocea nodosa, and the impacts of seawater warming on the ecophysiology of Mediterranean marine flora, respectively.

-Currently, his research ambitions focus on the ecophysiology of marine flora with implications to global warming and biological invasions as well as on issues related to marine debris pollution mainly by micro/macro-plastic litter across the coasts of Cyprus.
+Currently, his research ambitions and PhD subject focus on the ecophysiology of marine flora with implications to global warming and biological invasions as well as on issues related to marine debris pollution mainly by micro/macro-plastic litter across the coasts of Cyprus.

 Contact at email@example.com